My AE86 in Japan (1): Buying A Car Unseen of Yahoo Auctions

 Of course, the car was worse than described in the auction (expected), and it became obvious that this AE86 requires lots of work (also expected).

 How did the car look like in reality?
 What did we do next to drive this car home?
-I will answer these questions in another post soon.
-Stay tuned!
+Read in the next chapter.

 Leave a Reply